 Various ad delivery optimization settings can give your campaigns a staggeringly different reach and ROI.

-An AdEspresso bidding experiment tested four different Facebook bidding methods: Cost Per Click, Cost Per Mile, optimized Cost Per Mile, and Cost Per Acquisition.
+An AdEspresso bidding experiment tested four different Facebook bidding methods: CPC, CPM (cost per thousand impressions), optimized CPM, and CPA.

 The results were pretty staggering.
-There were over 3,000% differences in the ad groups’ reach, impression count, and CPC.
+There was more than a 3000% difference in the ad groups’ reach, impression count, and CPC.

 - Create a separate ad set for each tested bidding method.

 - Start by testing ad delivery options or experimenting with CBO or manual bidding at the ad set level.